aditiigoyall/analytics-portfolio/Productivity-Focus Research Project/sql/README.md

+R1.
-R1. -Does the use of audio devices while studying affect academic productivity differently across courses of study?
+- Does the use of audio devices while studying affect academic productivity differently across courses of study?
-    -How productive are students in each course on average, & how consistent are they?
+- How productive are students in each course on average, & how consistent are they?

+R2.
-R2. - Does the use of audio devices while studying affect attentional focus differently across courses of study?
+- Does the use of audio devices while studying affect attentional focus differently across courses of study?
 - How consistent is attentional focus among students within each couse of study?

 R3.
 Are there course-wise differences in productivity and focus between students who study with audio devices and those who do not?